Centenary University: Hackettstown Campus

+In addition to its own residence halls, Centenary has an agreement with Sussex County Community College, where some Sussex athletes and students have the option to live on Centenary's campus.
+Sussex students may only live the traditional dormitories and not the apartment-style buildings.
+Additionally, Centenary has leased out Smith Hall, traditionally for freshmen and transfer students, to be used as housing for local high school programs.

 Equestrian Center

-The Equestrian Center is located in Long Valley, New Jersey.
-It consists of several large paddocks, an outdoor eventing course, two indoor arenas and one outdoor arena.
+The Equestrian Center is located in Washington Township, Morris County.
+It consists of several large paddocks, an outdoor eventing course, two indoor arenas and an outdoor arena.
+The United States Equestrian Team (USET) building is the main building of the equestrian center with its main offices, classrooms, a lounge, dining services, and the large indoor arena.
 The Equestrian Center sits on 65 acre of land.

-In 2007 and 2012 Centenary Equestrian Center hosted the American National Riding Commission Championships, Intercollegiate Horse Show Association Zone Finals, and the Intercollegiate Dressage Association Championships.
+In 2007 and 2012, Centenary Equestrian Center hosted the American National Riding Commission Championships, the Intercollegiate Horse Show Association Zone Finals, and the Intercollegiate Dressage Association Championships.

-Parsippany Center

-The Parsippany campus is home to Centenary's School of Professional Studies faculty and staff.
-This location boasts a small cafe, offices for staff, a student computer lab, a student workroom, and 13 classrooms operating with a broadband WiFi network.
-Classes take place in the evening for the benefit of working professionals.

-Edison Center

-The Edison office serves as a satellite location for the Centenary School of Professional Studies.
-This location consists of six classrooms, two offices, a small conference room, a small dinette, a student work room, and a wireless broadband network.
-The building complex hosts a cafeteria and ample parking.

 Athletics

-Centenary University teams participate in eight NCAA Division III intercollegiate sports.
-The Cyclones joined the Colonial States Athletic Conference for the 2007–08 season, after having been a member of the Skyline Conference.
-Men's sports include baseball, basketball, cross country, equestrian, golf, lacrosse, soccer and wrestling; while women's sports include basketball, cross country, equestrian, lacrosse, soccer, softball and volleyball.
+Centenary University teams participate in fourteen NCAA Division III intercollegiate sports.
+The Cyclones compete in the Atlantic East Conference, joining in the 2021-22 season, becoming the first non-Catholic member institution.
+The Cyclones previously competed in the Colonial States Athletic Conference, joining in the 2007–08 season after being a member of the Skyline Conference.
+Men's sports include baseball, basketball, cross country, equestrian, lacrosse, soccer and wrestling; while women's sports include basketball, cross country, equestrian, flag football, lacrosse, soccer, softball and volleyball.
+Women's wrestling is also offered as a club sport.
 Students enrolled in the college's Equine programs may participate in competitions through intercollegiate organizations such as the Intercollegiate Horse Show Association, the Intercollegiate Dressage Association, or with the Hunter/Jumper's Club.